Edgardo Adinolfi

 Edgardo Alberto Adinolfi Duarte ([eðˈɣaɾðo aðiˈnolfi]; born 27 March 1974) is a Uruguayan football coach and former player.
-He is the current assistant manager of Ecuadorian club Barcelona SC.
+He is the current assistant manager of Peruvian club Universitario de Deportes.

 A left back, Adinolfi has played club football in Uruguay, Israel, Argentina, Cyprus and Spain.

 International career

-Adinolfi has won the Copa América 1995 with the Uruguay national team, scoring in the semifinal against Colombia.
+Adinolfi won the 1995 Copa América with the Uruguay national team, scoring in the semi-final against Colombia.
 He played a total of 18 games for Uruguay between 1994 and 1997.
-He made his debut for Uruguay on October 19, 1994 in a friendly match against Peru (0-1 win) in the Estadio Nacional José Díaz in Lima, Peru.
+He made his debut for Uruguay on 19 October 1994 in a friendly match against Peru (0–1 win) at the Estadio Nacional José Díaz in Lima, Peru.